 Development and Validation of IDELA

 Save the Children is committed to implementing effective programs grounded in strong evidence.
-Few international tools can measure the impact of ECCD interventions across various settings.
-In 2011, based on lessons learned from years of early childhood programming and a comprehensive review of existing child development assessment tools, Save the Children began the process of creating and validating IDELA.
+Few international tools can measure the impact of ECCD interventions across various settings, but IDELA can.

-In the first phase, more than 60 items were tested.
-This phase reviewed five developmental domains with the goal of narrowing down the instrument to the most reliable and feasible items to be used across countries and contexts with 3.5-6 year old children.
-Testing and modifying over three years in multiple sites across 12 different countries resulted in a 24-item assessment that balances three key dimensions:
+The initial IDELA testing phase reviewed over 60 items across five developmental domains.
+The goal was to narrow down the instrument to the most reliable and feasible items to be used across countries and contexts with 3-6 year old children.
+Testing and modifying over three years in multiple sites, across 12 different countries, resulted in a 24-item assessment that balances three key dimensions:

 - psychometric rigor